mickstar/Zoo-For-Zotero/readme.md

 Credits:
   - Michael Johnston <michael.johnston29@gmail.com>

-This is a third party zotero client and is not affiliated with Zotero at all.
+This is a third party zotero client and is not affiliated with Zotero.